 The Intelsat Jackson Secured Credit Agreement includes two financial covenants.
 Intelsat Jackson must maintain a consolidated secured debt to consolidated EBITDA ratio equal to or less than 3.50 to 1.00 at the end of each fiscal quarter, as well as a consolidated EBITDA to consolidated interest expense ratio equal to or greater than 1.75 to 1.00 at the end of each fiscal quarter, in each case as such financial measures are defined in the Intelsat Jackson Secured Credit Agreement.
-Intelsat Jackson was in compliance with these financial maintenance covenant ratios with a consolidated secured debt to consolidated EBITDA ratio of 2.86 to 1.00 and a consolidated EBITDA to consolidated interest expense ratio of 1.88 to 1.00 as of June 30, 2018.
+Intelsat Jackson was in compliance with these financial maintenance covenant ratios with a consolidated secured debt to consolidated EBITDA to consolidated EBITDA to consolidated EBITDA to 2.74 to 1.00 and a consolidated EBITDA to consolidated interest expense ratio of 1.85 to 1.00 as of September 30, 2018.